5-4-3-2-1 Grounding Technique

 • Your own cologne, lotion, or the scent of your clothing

-6. 1 thing you can TASTE: Identify one taste you can detect.
+6. 1 thing you can TASTE: Find one taste you can detect.
 Notice what you experience:

 • The current taste in your mouth from recent food or drink

-• Residual flavors from gum, mints, or toothpaste
+• Leftover flavors from gum, mints, or toothpaste

 • If needed, take a small sip of water or bite of something nearby